 - The designation is maintained for a period of three years once the person has successfully prepared a research proposal and has received approval from the program administrators within EPS@Weatherhead.

-- RF receive a legitimate academic title and are afforded a connection to academic research through a real and virtual community.
-RF status also ensures a continuing exposure to research advisors, faculty and some research resources to facilitate continued research.
+- RF receive an academic title and are afforded a connection to academic research through a real and virtual community.
+RF status also have exposure to research advisors, faculty and some research resources to facilitate continued research.

 - Other expectations for Research Fellows are: